 South Korea is introducing a mandatory biometric identity check for new SIM card registrations, requiring subscribers to verify their identity via facial recognition.
-The measure is designed to disrupt large‑scale voice phishing schemes and the use of stolen personal data, which have become a persistent cybersecurity and financial crime problem in the country.
+According to an official government policy briefing, the measure is designed to disrupt large-scale voice phishing and fraudulent SIM activation by adding a live facial check to the onboarding process.
+For users and telecom operators, the immediate implication is clear: SIM activation controls are becoming stricter, and the security of the identity workflow around the PASS app now matters much more.

 Biometric SIM registration: how the new South Korean model works